kungming2/translator-BOT-reborn/docs/language_processing.md

 Less publicly advertised is that routines also support [ISO 639-2B](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes), a subset of ISO 639-2 that contains "bibliographic" codes derived from the English name of the language.
 There are only twenty of these codes and they are not widely known or used; examples would include `wel` for [Welsh](https://en.wikipedia.org/wiki/Welsh_language) and `arm` for [Armenian](https://en.wikipedia.org/wiki/Armenian_language).
 Their inclusion is solely for completion's sake.

-Also supported, though rarely seen, is [Linguist Lists's local use codes](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Languages/List_of_ISO_639-3_language_codes_used_locally_by_Linguist_List), though standard ISO equivalents are always better and preferred.
+Also supported, though rarely seen, are [Linguist List's local use codes](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Languages/List_of_ISO_639-3_language_codes_used_locally_by_Linguist_List), though standard ISO equivalents are always better and preferred.

 Generally speaking, any field or value that accepts a language code will also accept a language *name*.